The ultimate wealth-creating program that took me 30 years to develop

 How Do We Convert RRSP’s Without Paying Tax?

-Let’s first understand you do not have to convert your RRSP to a RRIF in order to take money out of a RRSP.
+Let’s first understand you do not have to convert your RRSP to an RRIF to take money out of an RRSP.

-So to offset this tax you need to purchase an investment that has a tax deduction that offsets any tax you would pay of RRSP withdrawals.
+So to offset this tax, you need to purchase an investment that has a tax deduction that offsets any tax you would pay on RRSP withdrawals.

 It is called a loan

-Any time you borrow money to invest any carrying costs such as interest on a loan becomes tax deductible.
+Any time you borrow money to invest, any carrying costs such as interest on a loan become tax-deductible.

-So the strategy is by withdrawing money from the RRSP to pay for the interest on the loan,, you have offset the tax on the RRSP withdrawals with the interest on the loan being tax deductible.
+So the strategy is: by withdrawing money from the RRSP to pay the loan interest, you offset the tax on the RRSP withdrawals with the loan interest, which is tax-deductible.

 Which is the Cadillac of all investments.